Mussadiq7/CRAI/README.md

 ## Project Overview

-ConnexAI is a web application that helps brands manage their social media presence by automatically generating appropriate replies to tweets/posts.
+C.R.A.I is a web application that helps brands manage their social media presence by automatically generating appropriate replies to tweets/posts.
 The application consists of:

 - **React Frontend**: User interface for viewing tweets, generating AI replies, and providing feedback
 - **Flask Backend**: API server that processes requests, interacts with the OpenAI API, and maintains data persistence